 Wind turbines are designed to convert wind into mechanical energy by rotating the turbine blades.
-The mechanical energy is converted into electricity via a generator in the nacelle, which can be sent directly to the grid.
-The power generated by the turbine is proportional to the wind speed cubed.
+The mechanical energy is converted into electricity via a generator in the nacelle, which is sent directly to the grid.
+The electricity generated by the turbine is proportional to the wind speed cubed.

 A 2012 study by SKM on the economic benefits of wind farms in Australia found that, for every 50 MW in capacity, a wind farm delivered the following benefits:

 - Direct employment of up to 48 construction workers, with each worker spending approximately $25,000 in the local area in shops, restaurants, hotels and other services (a total of up to $1.2 million)

 - Indirect employment during the construction phase of approximately 160 people locally, 504 state jobs and 795 nationwide jobs